ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. full resolution on ratto one channel takes 863 minutes.
 When it is finished, check file count and make sure there are no small files, especially with high resolution.
     1. running parallel: muralus can handle 20 cores + while ratto can handle 4

+1. Run: `python src/create_histogram.py --animal DKXX --channel 1 --single single`
+    1. This will read the directory of the thumbnail resolution files for channel 1.
+    1. Create histogram for each files for channel 1.
+    1. Repeat process for the other 2 channels when ready.

 1. Run: `python src/simple_registration.py --animal DKXX` **P**
     1. This will create the DKXX/preps/elastix directory and a subdirectory for each file pair.
     1. The elastix dir will be used to align the other channels and the full resoltions.